ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 Note:

-  1. At line 5 you get a yield from the await and between lines 5 and 11 a full component render cycle.
-Once the async method completes you get the second full component render cycle.
+  1. At line 5 there is a yield from the `await` and between lines 5 and 11 a full component render cycle.
+Once the async method completes there's the second full component render cycle.
   2. The `OnInitialized{Async}/OnParametersSet{Async}` sequence executes in the correct order.

 Make one change to the code [shortening the delay to 1ms]: